benduran/lets-version/README.md

                                             mps, and updates all repository depe
-                                            ndents to match the version that has been updated.
+                                            ndents to match the version that has been updated. lets-version changed-files-since-branch   Gets a list of all files that have c hanged in the current branch. lets-version changed-packages-since-bran  Gets a list of all packages that hav ch                                        e changed in the current branch.

 Options:
   --version  Show version number                                       [boolean]